Learning Naturally Aggregated Appearance for Efficient 3D Editing: Training Details

 \textbf{Optimization.} In the first stage, we employ the Adam optimizer~\cite{kingma2015adam} to optimize a per-scene model for $60$k steps with an initial learning rate of $0.1$ for both the explicit 3D density grid $\phi_G$ and 2D canonical image $\phi_I$, and a learning rate of $0.001$ for the implicit projection field $P$ with learnable parameter $\phi_P$.
 The optimization of the entire model involves an objective function comprising three main components: (1) an average $\mathcal{L}_2$ photometric loss $\mathcal{L}_{color}$ between the rendered pixel color $\hat{C}(\mathbf{r})$ and the ground-truth color $C(\mathbf{r})$; (2) a projection regularization $\mathcal{L}_{uv}$ aimed at minimizing the projection offset $\Delta\mathbf{p}_{uv}$; and (3) a total variation regularization applied to the density grid $\phi_G$.

 \textbf{Weight factor.} As stated in the main paper, the final optimization process of our method to model the scene for efficient editing can be formulated as follows:

 where the second and the third terms are controlled by their corresponding weight factors $\lambda_{uv}$ and $\lambda_{tv}$, respectively.
-To be specific, the weight factor $\lambda_{uv}$ is set as $10^{-5}$ for forward-facing scene and $10^{-1}$ for panorama scenes; the weight factor $\lambda_{tv}$ is set as $10^{-5}$ for forward-facing scene and $10^{-4}$ for panorama scenes.
-Note that for panorama data, we set both the projection and total variation regularization to be relatively large because the depths of indoor scenes in the Replica dataset are sometimes ambiguous due to large walls in the background, where the total variation term is disabled after $20000$ steps to learn depths in details.
+To be specific, the weight factor $\lambda_{uv}$ is set as $10^{-5}$ for forward-facing scene and larger value of $10^{-1}$ or $10^{-2}$ for panorama and inward-facing 360$^\circ$ scenes; the weight factor $\lambda_{tv}$ is set as $10^{-4}$ for panorama scene and $10^{-5}$ for other scenes.
+Note that for panorama and inward-facing 360$^\circ$ data, the total variation term is disabled after $20000$ steps to learn depths in detail.

 \textbf{Progressive training.} Similar to~\cite{barron2022mipnerf360,mildenhall2020nerf,sun2022dvgo}, we apply progressive scaling for our voxel grid $\phi_G$ and canonical image $\phi_I$ for a coarse-to-fine learning process.
 By gradually refining the resolution of both representations, we enable a more detailed and comprehensive learning process.